Junk Journal Supplies – Everything You Need to Get Started

 Nature provides some of the prettiest free embellishments you’ll find anywhere.
 Press flowers and leaves between heavy books for a week, then add them to your journal.
 Seed pods, small feathers, and dried herbs add organic texture.
 Just make sure everything is completely dried before you use it or you’ll end up with mold.
 Trust me on that one.

 Free digital printables are an underrated supply source that a lot of beginners don’t think about.
-There are websites and online archives with vintage illustrations, botanical prints, antique maps, decorative borders, and ephemera sheets you can print at home on whatever paper you want.
+Browse our junk journal printables guide for sources of vintage illustrations, botanical prints, antique maps, decorative borders, and ephemera sheets you can print at home on whatever paper you want.
 It’s an easy way to add specific themes or imagery without spending money on commercial ephemera packs.

 Also?
 Tell your friends and family about your hobby.
 Once people know you’re into this, they’ll start saving interesting paper items, old magazines, stamps from international mail, and random bits for you.
 My mom brings me a bag of stuff every time she visits now.
 It’s the best.